Rathore dynasty: Princely states

+Gun-salute states

 The various cadet branches of the Rathore clan gradually spread to encompass all of Marwar and later founded states in Central India and Gujarat.
 The Marwar Royal family is considered the head house of Rathores.
-At the time of India's independence in 1947, the princely states ruled by various branches of the Rathore clan included:
+At the time of India's independence in 1947, nine states were considered important enough to receive gun salutes and had a total area of 60,000 sq. miles, which was merged to India.